Serg-Luka/Incident-Response-Brute-Force-Alert-Rule/README.md

 **Removing the threat:**

 ➡️ NSG was locked down to prevent RDP attempts from the public internet.<br>
-➡️ Corporate policy was proposed to require this for all VMs going forward. (this can be done with Azure Policy)<br>
+➡️ Corporate policy was proposed to require this for all VMs going forward.
+(This can be done with Azure Policy)<br>

 Brute force was not successful, so no threats related to this incident.